 H-1B Visa Equipment Maintenance Technician Jobs

-Equipment Maintenance Technician roles qualify for H-1B sponsorship when the position requires at least a bachelor's degree in a directly related field such as mechanical engineering, electrical engineering, or industrial technology.
+Equipment Maintenance Technician roles qualify for H-1B visa sponsorship when the position requires at least a bachelor's degree in a directly related field such as mechanical engineering, electrical engineering, or industrial technology.
 Employers in manufacturing, utilities, and aerospace file LCAs with DOL to certify the prevailing wage before petitioning USCIS.

-See All Equipment Maintenance Technician JobsOverview
+Find H-1B Visa Equipment Maintenance Technician JobsOverview

-Showing 5 of 150+ Equipment Maintenance Technician jobs
+Showing 5 of 210+ Equipment Maintenance Technician jobs

-See all 150+ Equipment Maintenance Technician jobs
+See all 210+ Equipment Maintenance Technician Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Equipment Maintenance Technician roles.